You are here

 Approved hours and amounts for household services must be based on evidence from the household services assessment, and/or information from the client’s treating health professional and/or the client’s rehabilitation provider.
 Reviewing evidence from all sources will ensure that a whole-of-person approach is utilised.

 Where a client is residing in a rural or remote location, and there are a limited number of providers in their location, it is likely that a service provider may need to travel some distance in order to deliver household services to the client.
 In these cases, it is entirely reasonable for providers to include travel costs in their quotes and clients should not be disadvantaged because of their location.
 It is the role of the Rehabilitation Coordinator to determine whether these quotes are reasonable and to ensure that any approval of services are within the statutory limit.
+The DVA website provides information on the travel for treatment rates.

 Where there are difficulties in meeting a client's household service needs within the statutory limits, and the client's conditions are such that they are likely to also require nursing care and attendant care services, Rehabilitation Coordinators must contact the Community Nursing Program with a ‘cc’ to the Rehabilitation Policy Team to discuss the need for an assessment.
 A Clinical Nurse Consultant recommended by DVA's Community Nursing Program will be utilised to conduct a detailed assessment of the person's needs and make recommendations about the type and level of services that they require.
-This will ensure that an appropriate level of services can be provided to meet the client's assessed needs, in line with the legislation and the department's usual contractual arrangements.
+This will ensure that an appropriate level of services can be provided to meet the client's assessed needs, in line with the legislation and the Department's usual contractual arrangements.

 Renewing household services